knative/docs/docs/eventing/getting-started.md

-### Event Producers
+### Create Event Producers

-Since this tutorial uses manual curl requests to send events, the final component you will need to make is a `Pod`.
+Since this tutorial uses manual curl requests to send events, the final component you will need to make is an event producer called a `Pod`.
 The `Broker` is only exposed from within the Kubernetes cluster, so we will run the curl request from there.

 1. Create a YAML file called `pod.yaml`.
 2. Copy the following code into `pod.yaml`: